WV Local Technical Assistance Program

 Y’s

-Stand facing the wall, try and get your toes as close to the wall as possible.
+Stand facing a wall, toes as close to the wall as possible.

-Start by bringing your arms into a Y position above your head, hands should be touching the wall. »» Arms should be fully extended above your head.
+Raise arms into a Y shape above your head, hands touching the wall.
+Arms should be fully extended.

-Engage your back muscles and move your arms backward so they are in line with your head. »» Your arms should be moving backward (away from the wall); do not bring your head toward the wall.
+Engage your back and move arms backward (away from the wall), keeping your head still.
+Do not bring your head toward the wall.

-Hold your arms there for 5 seconds then return your hands to the wall.
+Hold for 5 seconds, then return hands to the wall.

 Repeat 4 more times.

-The Cornell Wellness team create a Back Pain Prevention Exercise routine that you can out by clicking the link below.
+The Cornell Wellness team create a Back Pain Prevention Exercise routine:

 https://www.cornell.edu/video/core-strengthening-back-pain-prevention-exercise-routine